 If the builder took these changes into account and adjusted the soil below the home accordingly then your foundation should be fine.
 If they didn’t, you may run into foundation problems within five years of your home being built.

-The Difference Between Settling and Real Foundation Issues
+The Difference Between Normal Settling and Serious Foundation Issues

 As a homeowner, it can be concerning to notice cracks in your foundation.
 However, it’s important to know not all cracks are a cause for alarm.
 In fact, some cracks can be expected in foundations.
 Nevertheless, it’s crucial to remain attentive and observe for other indicators that may suggest a more severe problem.
 Keep an eye out for things like doors and windows that are no longer closing properly, floors that appear uneven and visible cracks both inside and outside your home.

 Although any one of these issues may not necessarily indicate a significant concern, when combined, they could be a sign of a foundation issue that requires immediate attention.
 Don’t wait until it’s too late to act- make it a priority to watch for warning signs and take action accordingly.